 The Dark Sky Cooperative does not have a legal boundary, but is instead a geographic region where public lands, tribes, communities, businesses, schools, clubs, and citizens join to support a set of principles resulting in mutual benefits and the long-term conservation of our starry night heritage.

-The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link communities, tribes, businesses, local, state, and federal agencies, citizens, and educational institutions in a collaborative effort to:
+The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link local, state, and federal agencies, tribes, businesses, educational institutions, and community partners in a collaborative effort to:

 - Celebrate the view of the cosmos